 - TalkBack (Android) - Android screen reader (among other capabilities) available in Play Store

 - VoiceOver (IOS) - Apple's iOS native screen reader (among other capabilities)

 - Color Contrast Checker - Tool for checking the contrast between background and foreground colors and the level of WCAG compliance (e.g., A / AA / AAA)

 - Voluntary Product Accessibility Template 2.4 - Industry standard template for giving high-level overview of the accessibility of information and communications technology (ICT).
 Frequently required as part of government procurements.

-- Title III of the Americans with Disabilities Act - U.S. Legal requirement for places of public accomodation to be accessible
+- Title III of the Americans with Disabilities Act - U.S. Legal requirement for places of public accommodation to be accessible

 - EN 301 549 - European accessibility standards / requirements

 - Accessibility for Ontarians with Disabilities Act - Canadian accessibility standards / requirements

 - Robles v.
 Domino's Pizza LLC - Key court case in the Ninth Circuit Court of Appeals establishing ADA Title III applicability to commercial digital properties for places of public accommodation.
 Supreme Court declined to hear appeal, thus leaving Ninth Circuit Court of Appeals decision as precedent.